 When I talk about it most people don’t have the capacity to even listen to what I have been through, because it is so awful, never mind imagine it.

-I could process and rewire myself based on the conversations I was having with people in my head or the emotions and shamanic journeys that were being channeled through me, for example.
+My being was processing and rewiring itself based on the conversations I was having with people in my head or the emotions and shamanic journeys that were being channeled through me, for example.
 Every moment was meaningful in a way that was completely overwhelming but that meant that it felt like I lived years of life in just a few days.

 It was exhausting and excruciating.